SavVySIDD/Cryptonite_Taskphase_SavVy/Digesting_Documentation.md

+# Digesting_Documentation

+## Step 1: Finding the Flag

+Used the `find` command to locate the flag file, suppressing errors with `2>/dev/null`:

-find -name flag 2>/dev/null
+`find /challenge/challenge -name flag 2>/dev/null`
-/challenge/challenge --giveflag

-IN second I had to use `find -name flag 2>/dev/null` to find the flag and then use `/challenge/challenge --printfile ./flag` to get the flag

-IN third I had to read manual using `man challenge` then got the argument specified in the document to get the flag and captured the flag using `/challenge/challenge --wtnthn 683`

-IN fourth I had to read manual again and then used `/flag` to search the flag keyword and used `n` to shift to the next result.

-IN fifth I has to read about the man page itself using `man man` command and then the same procedure as the previous one.
+## Step 2: Retrieving the Flag

+After locating the flag, used the challenge program to print the flag content:

+`/challenge/challenge --printfile ./flag`

+## Step 3: Consulting the Manual

+Opened the manual for the `challenge` program to explore available options:

+`man challenge`

+Found the argument to retrieve the flag:

+`/challenge/challenge --wtnthn 683`

+## Step 4: Searching in Manual

+Used the manual search functionality to find occurrences of the keyword "flag":

+`/flag`

+Navigated through results using `n` to find relevant information.

+## Step 5: Understanding the `man` Command

+Reviewed the manual for the `man` command to learn more about navigating manuals efficiently:

+`man man`

+## Step 6: Using Help Option

-IN Sixth I had to use the `-h/-help` command to read about the challenge and then use a secret key and ultimately getting the flag.
+Utilized the `--help` option to discover more about the challenge and the secret key:

-IN Seventh I learned about the buitlins like directly using help command
+`/challenge/challenge --help`

+Finally, used the secret key to retrieve the flag:

+`/challenge/challenge --wtnthn 683`

+## Step 7: Using Shell Built-ins

+Learned about shell built-ins by using the `help` command:

+`help`

+This provided additional insights into the available commands.